EvZissel/LoBCoD/README.md

 # LoBCoD
 A Local Block Coordinate Descent Algorithm for the CSC Model

-This is the Matlab Package for the LoBCoD algorithm, available on [arXiv:1811.00312](https://arxiv.org/abs/1811.00312)
+This is the Matlab package that implements the LoBCoD algorithm, presented in [arXiv:1811.00312](https://arxiv.org/abs/1811.00312)
 ```
 E. Zisselman, J. Sulam and M. Elad, "A Local Block Coordinate Descent Algorithm
 for the Convolutional Sparse Coding Model".